mjtamlyn/ayb-notes/a-postgres-demystified.md

 It's a emacs of databases...
 Or the vim.

 Basics: psql is your friend.
 It's really easy to do stuff and it tab completes. `\e` allows you to edit the commands directly in an editor.

+Datatypes!
+We have many.
+Really awesome one - arrays.
+Works great for tagging.